-Best AI tools for legal writing in 2025
+Best AI tools for legal drafting in 2025

 The best AI tools for legal writing in 2025 combine advanced natural language processing (NLP) with legal expertise.
-These platforms support contract drafting, legal research, compliance checks, and more.
-Security and data privacy should be key considerations when choosing a tool.
+These platforms support drafting, research, reviews, and more.
+Security and data privacy should also be key considerations.

 1. LEGALFLY